 The VDI market is dynamic, and new approaches to virtualizing desktops come online every day.
 For example, Citrix now offers VDI-in-a-Box, a pared-down tool for smaller businesses.
 Other providers are also responding to the changing industry.
 NComputing vSpace uses OS partitioning and virtualization to create virtual environments.
-Ericom
+Ericom AccessNow implements HTML5 streaming to deliver a browser-based desktop.
+And LISTEQ BoxedVDI applies a plug-andplay approach to its virtual desktops.
+Then there is DaaS, a cloud-based service that lets you offload many VDI headaches, such as provisioning, networking and load balancing.
+Desktone is perhaps the best-known of the current wave of DaaS providers, which also includes Nivio and dinCloud.

+- What is Desktop Virtualization

 - Why consider a Desktop Virtualization project?

 - Key terms to understand

 - Comparing leading VDI vendors

-- Evaluating products
+- Evaluating Products

 - Hardware

 - Budgeting

 - Staffing Skills

 - Outsourcing

-- Planning for deployment
+- Planning for Deployment

 - Calculating ROI

-- Expert tips and advice
+- Expert Tips and Advice

-- Getting more PRO+ essential content
+- Getting more PRO+ exclusive content